Welcome to 6E

-It is an exciting year for your children as they continue their journey through school and move into their final year here at Our Lady & St Gerard’s.
-In Year 6, I have high expectations of all of the children, through behaviour and being ready to learn and grow as a team and individuals.
-I will be encouraging the children to become more independent and to take responsibility for organising themselves and their belongings.
+It is an exciting year for your children as they continue their journey through school and complete their final year here at Our Lady & St Gerard’s.

 Throughout the year, lots of new and exciting learning will take place.
 Your children will be challenged to be the very best they can be and encouraged to take part in every aspect of school life.
 I value the support you give your child at home with reading, spelling, learning times tables and delving into any topic-based research or interests your children may express.

 Please do not hesitate to speak to me if you have any questions throughout the year.
 I look forward to working with you and watching your child blossom as the year progresses.

 Our last term at primary school has arrived and we are going to make the most of it!
 We will have fun on a Viking Adventure, we will travel through North America, learning about the climate and landscape and will put our artistic skills into action creating collages.
 Our P.E. lessons will continue to be on Tuesday and Friday.
 Also, remember that reading books should be brought to school on Fridays and will be changed on Mondays.

 We had fun on Viking Day.
 We were archaeologists, examining Viking poo, we made Viking Soup and our own Viking emblems.
 We even searched the school grounds for Runes and decoded a message from the past!